 The Board represents the administrative, management and supervisory body of the Company.

-The Board is comprised of the Chairman (a Non-Executive Director (NED)), two Independent NEDs (INEDs), the Chief Executive Officer (CEO), and three additional NEDs.
+As at 31 December 2022, the Board was comprised of the Chairman (a Non-Executive Director (NED)), two Independent NEDs (INEDs), the Chief Executive Officer (CEO), and three additional NEDs.
+In January 2023, this became two additional NEDs following the resignation of J. Yates.
 The Board retains primary responsibility for corporate governance within the insurance undertaking at all times, plays an important part in ensuring effective governance, and is responsible for operating effective oversight consistent with Board policy.